hugo53/iLL/README.md

 #### Network
 - [AFNetworking](https://github.com/AFNetworking/AFNetworking).
 A delightful iOS and OS X networking framework.
 - [ASIHTTPRequest](https://github.com/pokeb/asi-http-request).
 Easy to use CFNetwork wrapper for HTTP requests, Objective-C, Mac OS X and iPhone.
+- [RestKit](https://github.com/RestKit/RestKit).
+RestKit is a modern Objective-C framework for implementing RESTful web services clients on iOS and Mac OS X. It provides a powerful object mapping engine that seamlessly integrates with Core Data and a simple set of networking primitives for mapping HTTP requests and responses built on top of AFNetworking.

 #### Downloader
 - [TCBlobDownload](https://github.com/thibaultCha/TCBlobDownload).
 Competitive big files downloads in Cocoa.
 Tested with files from approx 150MB to approx 1.2GB, mostly videos.